 This is not what is ‘politically possible’.
 That framing is lazy and inappropriate to a Climate Emergency.
 This policy is what is needed.
 This is the scale of ambition required to keep us from reaching irreversible tipping points that threaten life on this planet.

-London is extraordinarily vulnerable to sea level rise, flooding, water shortages and poor food security.
+London is extraordinarily vulnerable to sea level rise, flooding, water shortages, extreme heat and poor food security.
 The current Mayor has barely scratched the surface of what is required to keep Londoners safe and healthy.

 London came together in World War 2 to counter the threat.
 We must now mobilise at speed and scale; as a city, nation and global community.